aaas24/aaas24.github.io/_posts/2022-08-19-Dataframe-Analytics-Reference-Book.md

 </tr>

 <tr>
-    <td> Groupby & Aggregations controlling column name by using 'pd.NamedAgg'.
+    <td> Groupby & Aggregations Controlling Column Name by Using 'pd.NamedAgg'.
         </br>
         </br>
         See a code example <a href="https://github.com/aaas24/code_library/tree/main/us_mass_shootings">this</a> workbook.